 - Cancun vs Playa del Carmen vs Tulum

 Cozumel, a mostly underdeveloped island in the Caribbean, is one of the most popular cruise ship ports in Mexico.

 It’s the go-to spot for many scuba divers from around the world as well.
 The island also offers some remnants of the Mayan civilization.
 It’s also filled with natural wonders, and amazing snorkeling and diving sites.

 In fact, the diving and snorkeling scene on Cozumel’s gorgeous turquoise-water beaches is just as amazing.
 There is an abundance of marine life in the sea, and the reef barrier section is also quite renowned, being the second largest barrier reef in the world.

-But despite all these, Cozumel is not as popular as Cancun.
+But despite all these, Cozumel is not as popular as Cancun unless you are a diver or a cruiser.
 It’s a remote location that sees a significantly lower number of tourists compared to Cancun, making it perfect for a quiet Mexican-style Caribbean retreat spot.

 - Cozumel is amazing when it comes to finding the best getaway from the hustle and bustle of city life.
 It’s a mostly-underdeveloped island on a remote location.
-That’s why the atmosphere here is quiet and relaxing, which translates to peaceful beach experiences and no overcrowdedness.
+That’s why the atmosphere here is quiet and relaxing, except for the main road by the pier where you find a loud nightlife.
+Everything else is peaceful beach experiences and no overcrowdedness.

 - Ideal for divers.
 Cozumel offers some of the clearest and warmest waters on the planet.
 This is why it is such a popular diving destination, attracting global visitors all year round.
 It also has the Mesoamerican reef system, the second-largest in the world, so your scuba diving will be nothing short of a once-in-a-lifetime experience.
 If you’re into snorkeling, there are plenty of fish, rays, turtles, sharks, and other aquatic creatures to see.